vuejs/docs/src/guide/introduction.md

 </style>
 ```

-SFC is a defining feature of Vue, and is the recommended way to author Vue components **if** your use case warrants a build setup.
+SFC is a defining feature of Vue and is the recommended way to author Vue components **if** your use case warrants a build setup.
 You can learn more about the [how and why of SFC](/guide/scaling-up/sfc) in its dedicated section - but for now, just know that Vue will handle all the build tools setup for you.

 ## API Styles